-Pets are permitted on certain sections of Kehoe, Limantour, and Great Beach and must be restrained by a 1.8-meter (6-foot) leash at all times.
+Pets are permitted on certain sections of Kehoe, Limantour, and Point Reyes Beach (aka, Great Beach) and must be restrained by a 1.8-meter (6-foot) leash at all times.
 Visit our Pets page for more information.

 Within the National Seashore, visitors may have wood fires only on park beaches if a Beach Fire Permit has been obtained in advance.
 Visit our Beach Fires page for more information.

-Please visit our Park Regulations page to familiarize yourself with some of the other rules pertaining to visiting the park's beaches.
+Please visit our Park Regulations page to familiarize yourself with some of the other rules pertaining to visiting the park.

 We hope that your visit to these beaches is safe and enjoyable.